sualehalam/Wehealth-webscraping-project/README.md

 ## State Data

-We provide CSV files with health department websites for each state:
+We were given CSV files with health department websites for each state:
 - California: 58 counties in `data/state_websites/us-ca.csv`
 - Oregon: 36 counties in `data/state_websites/us-or.csv`
 - Texas: 254 counties in `data/state_websites/us-tx.csv`